Varney was a United States manufacturer of model railroad equipment.

 molded bodies.
 The 1955 catalog announced new F-3 diesel loco kits and a twin drive option that utilized a nylon worm shaft.

 In 1955, the by then Miami, Florida based Varney Co. produced

 American Flyer trains, called Gilbert HO.
-Varney provided A-B F-3 diesels and the first HO scale boxcars
+Varney provided A-B F-3 EMD diesels along with stock, hopper, a cement car,

-Reading style caboose.
+numbering and window box packaging.
 Even though Gilbert had HO gauge trains in its product line since 1938, the 4 year

 interest in helping Gilbert was somewhat personal, as Gordon Varney felt that by increasing Gilbert's